 *As a prudent practice, the Company is taking Goods and Service Tax Credit in the Electronic Credit Ledger upon payment of the liabilities.
 Hence, there is a difference in the amount of credit appearing in books of accounts and the Electronic Credit Ledger of the respective states.
 Therefore, the balance in Input Tax Credit ledgers will be progressively reviewed and availed for discharge of Goods and Service Tax liability payable by the Corporation.

-# On 10th August 2020, Ministry of Shipping had sanctioned a subsidy of ' 21.10 crores as assistance for running cargo shipping service between India and Maldives.
+# On 10th August 2020, Ministry of Shipping had sanctioned a subsidy of Rs.
+21.10 crores as assistance for running cargo shipping service between India and Maldives.
 The Male service was flagged off on 21st September 2020.
 The net expenditure incurred (Expenses less Income earned) pertaining to this service is booked against the Subsidy for Maldives Service.
-Further subsidy of ' 16.16 crores was received in March 2023, and ' 2 crores was received on 30.03.2024 to continue running cargo shipping service between India and Maldives.
+Further subsidy of Rs.18.16 crores was received in F.Y.
+2023-24 and Rs.
+34.71 crores received in F.Y.2024-25 to continue running cargo shipping service between India and Maldives.
 The balance amount is placed in Fixed Deposit and Interest earned against such deposit are remitted to the Consolidated Fund of India.

 Nature and Purpose of other reserves